-Cascade Orienteering Club is a non-profit organization run primarily by volunteers, that has been creating maps and hosting meets in Washington State since 1977.
+Cascade Orienteering Club is a non-profit organization that has been creating maps and hosting orienteering events in Washington State since 1977.
 Today, the club is one of the largest and most active clubs in the country.
-Based in Seattle, the club hosts meets year-round in the Puget Sound Area, and ventures into the Cascades during the summer.
+Based in Seattle, the club hosts events year-round in the Puget Sound area and ventures into the Cascades during the summer.

 CascadeOC is a member of Orienteering USA.
 To find other clubs around the country, visit the OUSA site.

 - To stimulate participation in orienteering through organized events.

 - To increase enjoyment of natural resources and respect for wildlife and the environment.

 - To instruct in land navigation through the use of maps and compasses as part of an active lifestyle.

 Club members receive discounted event fees and have voting rights at the club’s annual meeting.
 Visit the Membership page to become a member today!
 While club membership is encouraged, you don’t need to be a member to participate in most Cascade events.
 Newcomers are always welcome.

 Cascade Orienteering Club is a 501(c)(3) non-profit and welcomes your donations.
 Donations supplement entry fees and membership dues to help us offer reduced fees to those facing financial hardship, keep equipment refreshed, create and update maps, and let us explore new opportunities to teach navigation skills.
 We sincerely appreciate your support!

 The COC General Fund is our catch-all bucket.
 Donations to the general fund are used for our standard operating expenses.